Back to blog

 • Skipping measurement baselines.
 Without a baseline, ROI becomes a story instead of evidence.

-How NextPage Helps Build the Roadmap
+How NextPage Helps Build The Roadmap

 NextPage approaches digital transformation as a sequence of business decisions before it becomes a build plan.
 The first step is to clarify the outcome, map the workflows and systems behind it, and decide which modernization move creates the strongest foundation for the next one.